CycloneDX/cyclonedx-gomod/README.md

 Some tests make use of the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli), e.g. to validate BOMs.
 Make sure to download the CLI binary and make it available as `cyclonedx` in your `$PATH`.
 See also *Setup CycloneDX CLI* in the [workflow](https://github.com/CycloneDX/cyclonedx-gomod/blob/master/.github/workflows/ci.yml).

-[Integration tests](./main_integration_test.go) additionally make use of the `tar` command, which may not be available in Windows environments.